 Wondering what day trips you can take from Hoi An or Da Nang that go beyond the usual lantern-lit strolls or beachside lounging?
 I get it—Hoi An is magical, but after a few days of tailoring appointments and ambling through the Old Town, you might be craving something more.
 A change of scenery.
 A deeper dive into Vietnam’s rich culture, or simply a moment of quiet away from the crowds.
 Let me show you the best ways to enrich your Central Vietnam itinerary with easy, unforgettable escapes that spark reflection, connection, and a little thrill.

-A woman in a blue skirt and tank top sits on a large rock overlooking sweeping views of forested hills and the ocean in the Hai Van Pass - a great day trip from Hoi An.
+A woman in a blue skirt and tank top sits on a large rock overlooking sweeping views of forested hills and the ocean — a must-visit viewpoint in any Hai Van Pass guide.

 The Hai Van Pass is one of the best day trips from Da Nang or Hoi An